World Economic Forum warns of dangers in growing inequality

 “I‘m a big supporter of capitalism but there are moments in time when capitalism can go into overdrive and it is important to have measures in place - whether regulatory, government or tax measures - that ensure we avoid excesses in terms of income and wealth distribution,” Cole said.

-So far, the massive fiscal and monetary stimulus that has helped stabilize and revive economies has had little impact on the poor, the unemployed and the younger generation.
+So far, the massive fiscal and monetary stimulus that has helped stabilise and revive economies has had little impact on the poor, the unemployed and the younger generation.

 In the West, the WEF said young people were graduating from “expensive and outmoded” schools and colleges with high debts and the wrong skills, while in developing countries around two-thirds of them were not reaching their economic potential.